 Amtrak Cascades Service

 The Amtrak Cascades service operates 4,015 trains annually.
-This consists of 11 trains operating in the Pacific Northwest each day.
+This consists of 11 trains operating in the Pacific Northwest each day with stops in 18 cities.
 This service includes:

 Operating Trains Across State and International Borders Requires Many Partnerships